B-Kiraly/Benndots-HGengine-ROMhack/README.md

 ## Pokemart stock & value changes

--Added heart scales to normal pokemart inventories (For easy move tutor usage) -Added items that I use for evolutionary purposes to department store inventories. (twisted spoons, charcoal, dragon scale, metal coat)
+-Added heart scales and eviolite to normal pokemart inventories (For easy move tutor usage) -Added items that I use for evolutionary purposes to department store inventories. (twisted spoons, charcoal, dragon scale, metal coat)
 -Revives, Ethers and elixirs are much cheaper
 -Full Heals are slightly cheaper
+-Eviolite has been made more expensive for purchase ($1000)

 ### Party Requirements (Partially implemented)